 By the way, in the work \cite{ArkPorgPol} the ``scattering data'' were constructed for the case $u(x)=O\bigl(1/x^2\bigr)$ at $|x|\rightarrow\infty$, all $n_j=1$.
 Indefinite metric, spectral theory and decomposition of functions were not discussed in this work.

-An interesting application of our theory is connected with the following problem: consider the KdV solutions $u_t=6uu_x-u_{xxx}$ such, that $u(x,0)=n(n+1)/x^2$.
+The theory of our functional spaces is based on the solution of the following problem: consider the KdV solutions $u_t=6uu_x-u_{xxx}$ such that $u(x,0)=n(n+1)/x^2$.
 It is well-known, that we can write these solutions in the form